Directly to your door!

 The volumes to be sorted are humongous.
 The number of letters mailed per day has hardly subsided even in the digital age.
 14 billion letters mailed in 2020 make the United States the definite front runner in this context, with 90 percent of them accounting for marketing materials – a phenomenon all of us can arguably relate to considering the content of our own mailboxes.
 While the number of letters has remained on a constantly high level in nearly all industrial nations in recent years, the parcel delivery statistics have virtually been skyrocketing due to online shopping.
 Last year, 131 billion parcels were sent worldwide, according to the “Parcel Shipping Index” published by technology solutions provider Pitney Bowes.
 By comparison, the number of parcels shipped in 2014 was 43 billion.

-traditional post offices employing 5.23 billion people are still in existence worldwide.
+traditional post offices employing 5.23 million people are still in existence worldwide.

 Source: Postal Development Report 2020